Documantation12/Krunker-Skin-Changer/README.md

 ## Features

-- Skin hacking capabilities for Krunker.io
+- Have Every Skin In The Game
 - Changes the appearance of in-game skins

 ## Installation